top of page

 Sound Sensitivity Clinic

-Hyperacusis Assessment and Treatment for Adults and Children
+Hyperacusis (Sound Sensitivity) Assessment and Treatment for Adults and Children

 Hyperacusis is a term used to describe a condition where sufferers experience a reduced tolerance to sounds that other people find comfortable or that the sufferer found comfortable prior to onset.
 People with Hyperacusis may find normal day to day sounds like peoples voices, traffic sound or machinery uncomfortably loud, painful or frightening / anxiety provoking.
 Problem sounds are often beyond the sufferers control.